walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

   * Used value: `345`
   * This denotes 345 weis.
 * An account on the Appchain to receive the assets.
-  * Used value: `0x07484e8e3af210b2ead47fa08c96f8d18b616169b350a8b75fe0dc4d2e01d493`
+  * Used value: `0xcdef2e5fe47da355316acc78ad8872a2ff9835c52939a62fa83b4d6ee56b3a`
   * This is the address that should receive the assets.
-This address will be used when bridging assets back, later in this guide.
-FIXME: incorrect address
+This address will also be used later in this guide, when bridging assets back.
 * Assets to send to the bridge.
   * Used value: `346wei`
   * This has to be larger than the amount we want to send for the receiver, to pay for the bridging fees.
 Using value 346 is enough in our setup.